River Rose and the Magical Christmas: Background and publication

 The Magical Christmas was inspired by Clarkson's daughter's love for the holiday season.
 She explained, "She's at such a fun age...
 It’s a fun time for kids and Christmas.
 And she just gets so excited about it and I thought it would be a fun book for her to get to read."
-She also added the a year after announcing the release of the first book, she felt it was the right time to make another installment to the series, focusing on Christmas.
+She also added that a year after announcing the release of the first book, she felt it was the right time to make another installment to the series, focusing on Christmas.
 On June 28, 2017, HarperCollins announced that the book will be released on October 24, 2017.

 Unlike its predecessor, Clarkson wrote a full song to accompany the book's release.
 Titled "Christmas Eve", she wrote it as a prospective song from her Christmas album, Wrapped in Red (2013).
 According to Clarkson, the song's lyrical content will differ from the book, focusing itself on the viewpoint of elves of Christmas preparations.